kolexstrings/kyc-verification/README.md

-# Inspectify Backend
+# KYC Verification

-🚀 **Property Inspection Management Platform API** with Innovatrics DIS (Digital Identity Service) session-based verification.
+**Property Inspection Management Platform API** with Innovatrics DIS (Digital Identity Service) session-based verification.

 ## Overview

-Inspectify Backend is a robust Node.js API built with TypeScript and Express, designed for property inspection management platforms.
+KYC Verification is a robust Node.js API built with TypeScript and Express, designed for property inspection management platforms.
 It integrates with **Innovatrics DIS** using the modern session-based flow to provide secure identity verification through document scanning, liveness detection, and face matching.

 **Perfect for testing and development** - No authentication required, all endpoints are publicly accessible for easy integration testing.

 ## Features

-- 🔐 **Session-Based Verification**: Complete verification workflow in orchestrated sessions
+- **Session-Based Verification**: Complete verification workflow in orchestrated sessions
-- 📄 **Document Processing**: ID document and passport scanning with data extraction
+- **Document Processing**: ID document and passport scanning with data extraction
-- 👤 **Liveness Detection**: Real-time liveness verification to prevent spoofing
+- **Liveness Detection**: Real-time liveness verification to prevent spoofing
-- 🔍 **Face Matching**: Automated face comparison between documents and selfies
+- **Face Matching**: Automated face comparison between documents and selfies
-- 🛡️ **Production-Ready**: Rate limiting, CORS, security headers, and comprehensive error handling
+- **Production-Ready**: Rate limiting, CORS, security headers, and comprehensive error handling
-- 📝 **TypeScript**: Full type safety and IntelliSense support
+- **TypeScript**: Full type safety and IntelliSense support
-- 🔧 **Development Tools**: ESLint, Prettier, and hot reload for development
+- **Development Tools**: ESLint, Prettier, and hot reload for development
-- 🚫 **No Authentication**: All endpoints are publicly accessible for testing
+- **No Authentication**: All endpoints are publicly accessible for testing

 ## Tech Stack